-Old meets modern – high tech infrastructure in a beautiful green landscape
+Old meets modern – high-tech infrastructure in a beautiful green landscape

-The campus has been designed to provide the best opportunities for high class research and education.
-Bridges connecting old and new buildings serve as meeting points between different fields thus fostering the collaborative and interdisciplinary spirit of IST Austria.
+The campus has been designed to provide the best opportunities for high-class research and education.
+Bridges connecting old and new buildings serve as meeting points between different fields, thus fostering the collaborative and interdisciplinary spirit of IST Austria.

-Take a virtual tour around campus!
+Take a virtual tour around the campus!

-The park like campus is scattered with places to sit and enjoy the surroundings.
-Various artist have left their mark on campus like Esther Stocker with her “verworfene Idee” “The dismissed idea”.
-Other works of invite people to interact with them like “The brain” by Peter Kogler which is a favorite among the children on campus.
-The memorial by Dorothee Golz on campus make us think and remember the atrocities of the Nazi regime in Austria.
+The park-like campus is scattered with places to sit and enjoy the surroundings.
+Various artists have left their marks on campus like “The Dismissed Idea” by Esther Stocker.
+Other works of art invite people to interact with them like “The Brain” by Peter Kogler which is a favorite among the children on campus.
+The memorial by Dorothee Golz on campus makes us think and remember the atrocities of the Nazi regime in Austria.